laurent22/joplin/README.md

 If synchronisation does not work, please consult the logs in the app profile directory - it is often due to a misconfigured URL or password.
 The log should indicate what the exact issue is.

+If you are using 2FA in your nextcloud account, then you will need to generate a password from your account to use with joplin as your account password will not work.

+To generate a enw password go to Nextcoud settings > Security > Devices and Sessions, at the end of this list enter your app name and click Create new app password.
+This will generate a new password something like zzzd-dfvs-sdfv-sdfd which will sync your notes with your nextcloud account with 2FA on.
+Copy that password and save it since you can't see that again. and use that instead of your normal password for Nextcloud sync.

 ## WebDAV synchronisation

 Select the "WebDAV" synchronisation target and follow the same instructions as for Nextcloud above (for the **terminal application** you will need to select sync target 6 rather than 5)